|HUANG, JING - Leiden University|

 |HUANG, JIANLING - Huazhong Agricultural University|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Food security around the world requires adequate water resources.
-This study implemented a simulation model (AquaCrop) and a geospatial simulation tool (GeoSim) to spatially analyze wheat yield, water use, and irrigation requirements for wheat production across China.
-The study highlighted regions in China where wheat production may be unsustainable due to water shortages.
-The results may lead to improved water management and planning for wheat production in China.
+Interpretive Summary: Over the past few decades, food production in China has spread to areas of the country that are more water scarce.
+This study implemented a simulation model (AquaCrop) and a geospatial simulation tool (GeoSim) to spatially analyze changes in water scarcity footprints for maize, wheat, and rice crops across China since 1980.
+The study highlighted regions in China where crop production may be unsustainable due to high water scarcity footprints and showed that reducing production in these areas to sustainable levels could be offset by closing yield gaps in water rich regions.
+The results may lead to improved water management and planning for crop production in China.